Franklin0770/megaenvironment/README.md

 # What does this thing do?
 It's a Visual Studio Code extension developed to integrate a command-like UI with [The Macroassembler AS](http://john.ccac.rwth-aachen.de:8000/as/).
 The purpose of this extension is primarily for Sega Mega Drive homebrew development.
+It also supports Sonic Disassemblies and aims to bring a familiar UI to fellow Sonic ROM hackers, but with some caveats.

 ## What it can do
 #### You can: